railroadmedia/musora-api/docs/Removed.md

 ## Pull content

-Get content removed in the last quarter (set to unlisted)
+Get content to be removed in the next quarter (set to unlisted)

 ### HTTP Request
 `GET musora-api/v1/content-updates/removed`